MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/what-s-new-in-microsoft-social-engagement.md

 Welcome to [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)].
 Here's a list of features we added recently.

-If you're new to [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)], see [Get started with Social Engagement](get-started.md).
+If you're new to [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)], see [Get started with Market Insights](get-started.md).

 For a detailed list of improvements and bug fixes for the latest release, see our [blog](https://blogs.msdn.microsoft.com/crm/tag/social-engagement-kb-articles/).

-For important, late-breaking information and a list of known issues, see the [Social Engagement Readme](http://go.microsoft.com/fwlink/p/?LinkID=393612).
+For important, late-breaking information and a list of known issues, see the [Market Insights Readme](http://go.microsoft.com/fwlink/p/?LinkID=393612).

 ## [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)] 2018 Update 1.8